|

 Definitions and Scope:

 The above diagram is only a GENERAL representation for the entire district.
-Each of the Herkimer Diamond deposits has a mineral sequence diagram that is slightly different from the above generalized diagram.
-Return to the home page (button is at the top of this page will take you back to the home page where you can find the list of Herkimer deposits) to choose which deposit diagram you would like to see.
-Each Herkimer deposit diagram is like a "fingerprint", a unique signature for that specific deposit.
+Each of the Herkimer Diamond deposits has its own mineral sequence diagram that is slightly different from the above generalized diagram.
+Return to the home page (button is at the top of this page will take you back to the home page where you can find the list of Herkimer deposits) to choose which deposit diagram you would like to see (research on this is ongoing).
+Each Herkimer deposit mineral sequence diagram is like a "fingerprint", a unique signature for that specific deposit.
 It represents the differences that collectors have seen traveling from one deposit to another.
 The causes for these differences should be part of a theory description explaining how Herkimer diamond deposits were formed.

 A public service project always open to input from the community interested in Herkimer diamonds.